 - IT sabotage

 Additionally, insider threat-related activity can consist of access to sensitive files, unauthorized software installations, and web-browsing activity.

 This leads us to a second, most common, type of insider threat: unintentional, non-malicious threats.
 Later we’ll discuss how by educating employees you can help to prevent these types of threats from negatively impacting your organization.

 Insider Threat Examples That are Caused by Insider Negligence:

 Unintentional sensitive information disclosure

-An employee unintentionally discloses sensitive information to external parties such as sending email to or replying to an email (and including) wrong email address, not paying attention to information classification marking and storing sensitive documents on a wrong place.
+An employee unintentionally discloses sensitive information to external parties by sending an email or replying to an email (and including) the wrong email address, not paying attention to information classification marking and storing sensitive documents in the wrong place.